git-clone-adi/git-clone-adi/README.md

-# 👋 Ohayō, I'm Aditya
+# ⚡ Ohayo !!
+I'm ADITYA

-### 🚀 3rd Year ECE Student | Hardware Enthusiast | Data Analyst
+### 🚀 3rd Year ECE Student | Hardware Security | VLSI Enthusiast

-I bridge the gap between **Silicon and Insights**.
-Currently pursuing my B.Tech in Electronics and Communication Engineering, I spend my time designing digital logic in Verilog, firmware for STM32, and building data-driven prototypes for the EdTech sector.
+I operate at the intersection of **Silicon and Security**.
+Currently pursuing my B.Tech in Electronics and Communication Engineering, I specialize in digital logic design, hardware-anchored security, and radiation-hardened electronics.
+I believe in evidence-backed growth and technical directness.

 ---